logstash-plugins/logstash-input-http_poller/README.md

 # Logstash HTTP input plugin

-## This plugin is a WIP!
-Expect things to break!

 This plugin is based off [logstash-input-rest](https://github.com/maximede/logstash-input-rest) by @maximede.

 This [Logstash](https://github.com/elasticsearch/logstash) input plugin allows you to call an HTTP API, decode the output of it into event(s), and send them on their merry way.